ahl27/machineRy/README.md

 - Random Forest: works for classification with numerical inputs, working on regression and categorical features
 - Fast Label Propagation: Works for `igraph` graphs.
 Consensus clustering across weight differentials also working.
-- Out of memory clustering: Almost done with initial prototype.
-Works to cluster with fast label propagation, still need to add postprocessing to return the clusters to R.
+- Out of memory clustering: Works for clustering datasets.
+Help file to be written later.
+Adding support for multiple edgelist files soon.

 # Current Stats: